 - Take out your comparison chart.
 Place the ampoule flat between the comparison chart until you and your testing companion agree on the reading.
 If it’s between two values, take the halfway point.

 - Recorded your results, carefully pour water out, leaving the glass tip in your sample cup.
 Remove tip and used ampoule and put in a WhirlPak bag (side pocket).
 You can dispose of the waste in regular garbage when you return home.

 - Pack up your kit.
 Do not expose the comparison chart or ampoules to light except while conducting the test since the dye is affected by sunlight.

 Make sure you take out your comparison chart.
 Pull from the bottom.
 To put it back in, position it under the top lip first and press downward.
 On sunny days, find a shady spot to compare results.

 This device has been compared to professional probes with very good results.

 Contributing to the community!

-Water Rangers is citizen-scientist led.
+Water Rangers is led by community science and gets better because of the community’s input.
 So, if you have any questions, ideas, or notice any errors related to our tests, please tell us!